VishalDA-Titan/Super-Store-Sales-Dashboard/README.md

 🚀 How to Use

-  Download the .pbix file
+  -Download the .pbix file
-  Open it in Power BI Desktop
+  -Open it in Power BI Desktop
-  Interact with slicers and visuals
+  -Interact with slicers and visuals

 👤 Author